-- This Tukwila food hall supports immigrants' small businesses from KING 5 Evening (video and article)
+- This Tukwila food hall supports immigrants' small businesses from KING 5 Evening (video)

 - Spice Bridge from Runta News (video)

-- Tukwila’s Spice Bridge serves global cuisine cooked by immigrant, refugee women entrepreneurs from KIRO 97.3 (audio and article)
+- Tukwila’s Spice Bridge serves global cuisine cooked by immigrant, refugee women entrepreneurs from KIRO 97.3 (audio)

-- New Tukwila food hall opens, featuring global eats from KUOW (audio and article)
+- New Tukwila food hall opens, featuring global eats from KUOW (audio)